 I didn't get to see Jared until about 1:00pm when he was finally set up in the NCCU (neuro critical care unit).
 One of the first things I asked him is if he could move his right side, and he could, so that was a big relief!
 He was really tired the first little while.
 He also complained about being in a lot of pain, but a cold pack seemed to help quite a bit.
 Overall, things seemed to go pretty well.

-Not looking too bad, actually!
+Couple hours after surgery Not looking too bad, actually! |

-doctors "map" his brain to know where to cut.
+If you notice the purple circles everywhere, he had stickers placed there to help the doctors "map" his brain to know where to cut. |

 I went home that evening to see the kids before they went to bed.
 Brynlee had spent the afternoon making a poster for Jared.
 She made sure to write "Jace put no thought into it.
 No work by him!"